Disaster Resource Centers (DRC)

 How do I become a DRC Shelter Worker?

 We ask that anyone interested in working at a Multnomah County Disaster Resource Center (DRC) complete our online training video series.
 This video series includes eighteen (18) short videos covering important considerations anyone working at a DRC should be aware of.
-(Watch the trailer: DRC Staff Training trailer v2.mp4) There are a few options for accessing these videos:
+Watch the trailer:

 Multnomah County Employees: Use the Workday Learning portal to access “Disaster Resource Center Online Training”.
 Like all Workday courses, this training requires supervisor's approval.
 Once they provide this, you will be able to access our videos.
 To complete the course, you are required to watch every video and complete the short quizzes that follow.
 Disaster Service Worker Frequently Asked Questions (for county staff only) is available here.

 Additional training opportunities:

-DRC Coordinator training.
-If you are interested in becoming a DRC coordinator, please keep an eye out in Workday for our quarterly full-day training and see the list of other required trainings.
+DRC Coordinator Training: If you are interested in becoming a DRC coordinator, please keep an eye out in Workday for our full-day training event.

 Psychological First Aid Training: Psychological First Aid-trained individuals provide emotional support and a comforting presence to guests in the DRC.
 Please see Workday for Psychological First Aid training opportunities.

-FEMA Incident Command System (ICS) courses.
-The following ICS courses are recommended: ICS 100: Introduction to the Incident Command System.
-ICS 700: An Introduction to the National Incident Management System.
-Both are interactive web based courses.
+FEMA Incident Command System (ICS) Training: The following courses are recommended: ICS 100 - Introduction to the Incident Command System; ICS 700 - An Introduction to the National Incident Management System.
+Both are interactive web-based courses.

 Mental Health and Addiction Services (MHASD) Crisis line: 503-988-4888 or toll free at 1-800-716-9769.
 Hearing-impaired dial: 711.
 The crisis line provides 24/7 crisis counseling by phone, with translation services for non-English speakers.